Here is a list of ten typical Italian breakfast foods and four typical Italian breakfast drinks.

 A nice Italian hotel will offer a large selection of black, scented, and herbal teas for breakfast.
 You can usually find a good choice of teas and infusions in a nice Italian patisserie, too.
 In a bar?!
 Not so much!

 Plus, for some reason, both tea and infusions are rather costly to order in Italy.
 A small cup of tea/infusion can cost anything from 2.50 to 4 euros.
-This is quite unpalatable considering that an excellent espresso starts from 1.00-1.10 euros a cup.
+This is quite unpalatable considering that an excellent espresso is usually only around a 1.00-1.10 euros per cup.

 My Verdict on This Italian Breakfast Drink: I did become used to good tea during my years in England, so when we moved to Italy I did miss English tea a bit.
 For some reason, I could never find tea in Italy that was as strong as the one sold in England.
 Tea was the one thing that we actually brought with us from England after each visit to my husband’s family there.